gottfrois/optics-agent-ruby/README.md

 Rails.application.config.middleware.use optics_agent.rack_middleware
 ```

-Register Optics Agent on the GraphQL context within your `graphql` action as below:
+Register Optics Agent from your on the GraphQL context within your `graphql` action as below:
 ```ruby
 def create
   query_string = params[:query]